NSE Symbol: | BSE Code: | ISIN: | Sector:

-M/s G. Basu & Company, Chartered Accountants, Statutory Auditors of the Company, will retire at the conclusion of the ensuing Annual General Meeting and, being eligible, offer themselves for re–appointment as statutory auditors for the financial year 2014–15.
-Pursuant to Section 141 of the Companies Act, 2013 and relevant Rules prescribed there under, the Company has received a letter dated April 1, 2013 from them to the effect that their re–appointment, if made, would be within the limit prescribed under section 224(1B) of the Companies Act, 1956, and that they are not disqualified for such re–appointment under the provisions of applicable laws and also that there is no proceeding against them or any of their partners pending with respect to professional matter of conduct.
+M/s G. Basu & Co., Chartered Accountants, Statutory Auditors of the Company, will retire at the conclusion of the ensuing Annual General Meeting and being eligible, offer themselves for re–appointment as Statutory Auditors for the financial year 2014–15.
+Pursuant to Section 141 of the Companies Act, 2013 and relevant Rules prescribed there under, the Company has received certificate dated April 2, 2014 from the Auditors to the effect, inter–alia, that their re–appointment, if made, would be within the limits laid down by the Act, shall be as per the term provided under the Act, that they are not disqualified for such re–appointment under the provisions of applicable laws and also that there is no proceeding against them or any of their partners pending with respect to professional matter of conduct.

-The Auditors have vide their letter dated April 22, 2013 also confirmed that they have subjected themselves to the peer review process of Institute of Chartered Accountants of India (ICAI) and holds a valid certificate issued by the peer Review Board of the ICAI.
+The Auditors have vide their letter dated April 21, 2014 also confirmed that they have subjected themselves to the peer review process of Institute of Chartered Accountants of India (ICAI) and holds a valid certificate issued by the Peer Review Board of the ICAI.

-M/s Ramanath Iyer & Company, Cost Accountants, were re–appointed as Cost Auditors for the financial year 2013– 14 to conduct cost audit of the accounts maintained by the Company, in respect of the various products prescribed under Cost Audit Rules, 2011.
+M/s Ramanath Iyer & Company, Cost Accountants, have been re–appointed as Cost Auditors for the financial year 2014–15 by the Audit Committee, to conduct cost audit of the accounts maintained by the Company, in respect of the various products prescribed under Cost Audit Rules, 2011.
 However, necessary approvals, if any, shall be taken as may be required by the applicable provisions.
 Full particulars of the Cost Auditor are as under:

-The Cost Audit Report for the Financial year 2011–12, issued by M/s Ramanath Iyer & Company, Cost Auditors, in respect of the various products prescribed under Cost Audit Rules, 2011, was filed with the Ministry of Corporate Affairs (MCA) on December 28, 2012.
-The due date for filing the said Report with MCA was February 28, 2013.
+The Cost Audit Report for the financial year 2012–13, issued by M/s Ramanath Iyer & Company, Cost Auditors, in respect of the various products prescribed under Cost Audit Rules, 2011, was filed with the Ministry of Corporate Affairs (MCA) on September 6, 2013.
+The due date for filing the said Report with MCA was September 27, 2013.

-The Cost Audit Report for the Financial year 2012–13, in respect of the various products prescribed under Cost Audit Rules, 2011, is due to be filed with MCA on or before September 27, 2013 (being within 180 days from the end of reporting year).
+The Cost Audit Report for the financial year 2013–14, in respect of the various products prescribed under Cost Audit Rules, 2011, is due to be filed with MCA and shall be filed as per the requirements of applicable laws.

 CONSOLIDATED FINANCIAL STATEMENTS

 In compliance with the Accounting Standard 21 on Consolidated Financial Statements, this Annual Report also includes Consolidated Financial Statements for the financial year 201314.
-Consolidated Turnover grew by 16.93% to Rs.
-6,270.62 crore as compared to Rs.
-5,362.82 crore in the previous year.
-Similarly, Net Profit after Tax and after Minority Interest for the year at Rs.
-763.42 crore is higher by Rs.
-118.53 crore as compared to Rs.
-644.89 crore in the previous year.
+Consolidated Turnover grew by 15.10% to Rs.7225.89 crore as compared to Rs.6277.96 crore in the previous year.
+Similarly, Net Profit after Tax and after Minority Interest for the year at Rs.913.92 crore is higher by Rs.150.50 crore as compared to Rs.
+763.42 crore in the previous year.